antoinemcx/ExpressJS-Web-Starter-Template/README.md

 * Ready to code
 * A complete file structure
 * MariaDB connection
+* Log in and sign in systems
+* Authentication system
+* Database migrations management
 * Page template with header

 ## Setup the project
 First, install the dependencies with `npm i`.